Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

         - [democracy-topic-modelling](https://research-software-directory.org/software/democracy-topic-modelling)
     - They should then consider the following questions in their breakout groups.
         - Find out what the software is about.
-        - Look individually in the [Research Software Registries Awesome List](https://github.com/NLeSC/awesome-research-software-registries) (Resource 4) for a registry that is suitable for the chosen piece of software.
+        - Look individually in the [Research Software Registries Awesome List](https://github.com/NLeSC/awesome-research-software-registries) (Resource&nbsp;4) for a registry that is suitable for the chosen piece of software.
 Discuss in the group which registry to choose.
 After choosing a software registry discuss in the group what further steps are required to publish research software (for instance, software repository, software paper).
     - Groups should then discuss in plenum how they made their choices of registries and key takeaways from the activity

 ### Materials to Prepare

-- Slide presentation on publishing research software (can be reused or adapted from Resource 1).
+- Slide presentation on publishing research software (can be reused or adapted from Resource&nbsp;1).
-- List of software to choose from for the discussion activity (can be chosen from Resource 4).
+- List of software to choose from for the discussion activity (can be chosen from Resource&nbsp;4).

 ### Instructor Notes